onap/archived-msb-apigateway/docs/docs/platform/delivery.rst

 Describe how functions are packaged into run-time components.
 For some components a block diagram may be useful.

 :Docker:

 - MSB Discovery
 - MSB API Gateway

-Docker containers can be downloaded from ONAP docker repository https://nexus3.onap.org/.
+Docker containers can be downloaded from ONAP docker repository.

 :jar:

 - MSB Client SDK
 - Swagger SDK

-Jars can be downloaded from ONAP docker repository https://nexus.onap.org/.
+Jars can be downloaded from ONAP docker repository.